vrtql/websockets/README.md

 accordingly.
 Thus connections support mixed-content messages: JSON and MessagePack.

 The following is a basic example of using the high-level messaging API.
-Note: the connection API for the messaging is still under development so this example is essentially serializing/deserializing a message structure to/from a native WebSocket connection.

 ```c
 #include <vrtql/websocket.h>